EmakinaFR/docker-proximis/README.md

 * `*.ini` files located under the `php/conf.d` directory are copied to `/usr/local/etc/php/conf.d/`.
 * `redis.conf` file located under the `redis` directory is copied to `/usr/local/etc/redis/`.

+### Enable Xdebug or Blackfire

+By default this docker is build without Xdebug or Blackfire to maximize performance.

+To enable one of them, you mus replace the `DOCKER_PHP_IMAGE` value in your `.env` file with:

+* `proximis_php_xdebug` to install Xdebug
+* `proximis_php_blackfire` to install Blackfire.
+Don't forget to fill in your Blackfire credentials as well.

 ## Tips Proximis

 ### Set up project